nuprl/augur/README.md

 ]
 ```

-Your Auger installation is now set up!
+Your Augur installation is now set up!

 #### Instrumenting an application

-Using Auger to analyze your own applications simply requires placing a
+Using Augur to analyze your own applications simply requires placing a
 file, `spec.json`, at the **root** of your Node.js project:
 ```
 {